jkalya/gatebleed/07_gatebleed_cnn_model/MIA/README.md

 Simple modular implementation of a neural network in C++ using only the STL, with support for convolutional layers, ReLU, MaxPooling, early exit, and AMX profiling.

+Info to remember - Entropy threshold is set to 2.15266

 ---

 ### 1. Configure and Build